Christchurch-developed software deciphering complex engineering

 “If you’ve got a company trying to deliver a building project update to an offshore client where perhaps English is not their first language, data visualisation is a great way to cross any language barrier and aid understanding.
 It’s a whole different way of having a conversation,” Greg says.

 Tom says Datanest is the result of investment in software development – and local talent.
 Encouraged by the success of award-winning asbestos management software, Entuitive then built a mapping tool for another software package and found it was being used for up to 90% of ENGEO’s GIS work.
-One thing lead to another.
+After that, one thing continued to lead to another.